zapata-engineering/orquestra-core/docs/guides/circuits.rst

 For more info on using sympy, please see the `sympy documentation <https://docs.sympy.org/latest/index.html>`_.

 As previously seen in the section on :ref:`appending circuits <appending_circuits>` gates can be added to ``Circuits`` with symbolic parameters in place of "standard" parameters.
-The syntax for parametric gates is ``GATE(param)(qubit)``.
+The syntax for parametric gates is ``GATE(angle)(qubit)``.
 Here is the example from the problem hamiltonian circuit from before

 .. literalinclude:: /examples/circuits_guide.py
   :language: python